iloncka-ds/culicidaelab/README.md

   - **Instance Segmentation**: Generate precise pixel-level masks with a SAM-based segmenter.
 - **Unified API**: All predictors share a consistent interface (`.predict()`, `.visualize()`, `.evaluate()`) for a predictable user experience.
 - **Automatic Resource Management**: The library intelligently manages local storage, automatically downloading and caching model weights and datasets on first use.
 - **Extensible Provider System**: Seamlessly connect to data sources.
-A `HuggingFaceProvider` is built-in, with an easy-to-implement interface for adding more providers.
+A `HuggingFaceProvider` is built in, with an easy-to-implement interface for adding more providers.
 - **Powerful Visualization**: Instantly visualize model outputs with built-in, configurable methods for drawing bounding boxes, classification labels, and segmentation masks.

 ## Practical Applications